Documents may be filed with the Council by e-mail, fax, postal or courier delivery, or in person as follows:

 A formal complaint is made to the GRC by submitting the Denial of Access Complaint form available from the GRC's web site or directly from the Council's office.
 Upon receiving a complaint, the Council staff will provide the custodian a copy of a complaint if the requestor has not already done so.

-After reviewing the complaint, the participants will be offered impartial mediation conducted by the State's Office of Dispute Settlement.
+After reviewing the complaint, the participants will be offered impartial mediation conducted by a trained mediator.
 Documents submitted to the mediator or shared with the participants are considered privileged and cannot be considered by the Council in adjudicating a complaint unless resubmitted to the Council by the participant who provided the document during mediation.
 If mediation is accepted and it resolves the matter, the Complaint is dismissed.

 If mediation is refused or fails, GRC staff will formally review the Complaint.
 If it is outside the GRC's jurisdiction, frivolous, or without factual basis, the staff will advise the complainant accordingly.
-If any participant disagrees, the staff recommendation will be presented to the Council for its determination at a regularly scheduled Council meeting.
 Otherwise, the staff will proceed with further analysis and investigation.

 As part of the investigation, the custodian shall submit a "Statement of Information" to the Council that responds to the complaint.
 The custodian shall provide the requestor a copy of the Statement at the same time it is filed with the Council.
 A Statement may include such attachments, certifications, and affidavits as the custodian or legal counsel may deem necessary.